PranavGPR/savory-api/README.md

 ## Savory API

-The Node.js API Repo for Savory - A food ordering app.
+The REST API Repo for Savory - A food ordering app.

 ### 1. Documentation of Routes